Language of Love

 God has spoken.
 We are invited to respond.

-And yet, more times than not, there are no words that can communicate this kind of language of Love.
+And yet, more often than not, no words can communicate this kind of language of Love.

 Who, though he was in the form of God, did not regard equality with God something to be grasped.
 Rather, he emptied himself, taking the form of a slave, coming in human likeness; and found human in appearance, he humbled himself, becoming obedient to death, even death on a cross.
 Because of this, God greatly exalted him and bestowed on him the name that is above every name, that at the name of Jesus every knee should bend, of those in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.